ombori/grid-docs/screenapp-development/building-your-first-screen-app.md

 To find the org-slug you're part of, use the `omg org list` command on the CLI you can read more about in the [reference](cli/reference?id=list-organisations).

 ### App and Developer name
-To visually display the app name and developer name correctly in the Ombori Grid, you need to change these in `DESCRIPTION.md` listed in the root of your new application.
+To visually display the app name and developer name correctly in the Ombori Grid, you need to change these in `DESCRIPTION` listed in the root of your new application.

 On the first two lines, you can see this